Chair of Trustees

 - A belief that all children deserve the best possible start in life.

 By joining our board you will have the chance to:

-- make a positive difference to the life chances of disadvantaged, local children - including those whose wellbeing has been affected by the COVID-19 lockdown.
+- make a positive difference to the life chances of local children.

-- meet new people and be part of a postive, committed team.
+- expand your networks, meet new people and be part of a positive, committed team.

 When do I need to be available?

 |Details||The board meets about 6 times a year in the evenings in Brighton.
 Overall, we would expect the Chair to spend about 5-10 hours a month on their role in total - including board meetings, relationship building, emails, telephone and zoom conversations.
 There is considerable flexibility about when you carry out your role - so you can fit it around your other commitments.|

 Brighton Consulting Rooms

 18a Clermont Road